Blotter: Man runs from police, hides in bushes to evade arrest

 A police officer walked into a convenience store at about 1 p.m. and saw the man was unconscious, according to police reports.
 While attempting to wake him, the officer noticed several prescription pill bottles in his pockets.

-The suspect produced a glass pipe and unmarked bottles containing 8.8 grams of amoxicillin and 1 gram of tramadol, an opioid pain medication.
+The man produced a glass pipe and unmarked bottles containing 8.8 grams of amoxicillin and 1 gram of tramadol, an opioid pain medication.

 2400 block of North Bell Avenue — Police were dispatched to an apartment complex Monday after receiving a call about an attempted burglary of a coin-operated machine.

-Two washing machines were vandalized and damaged, but the suspect was unable to access the coin vaults.
+Two washing machines were vandalized and damaged, but the would-be thief was unable to access the coin vaults.

 3400 block of Forestridge Drive — An unlocked vehicle was burglarized Monday, according to police reports.